 Make a good first impression.
 Walk into the interview room with a smile, make natural eye-contact and shake hands with your interviewers.
 Pause before answering a question, ask to have a question repeated if necessary.
 Have some questions ready for the end of the interview.

 Many people who don't stammer won’t know how to respond to someone who does, so help them by talking about your stammer, something like “I stammer sometimes, so it helps if you give me a bit more time”.
 This addresses the elephant in the room and can help everyone relax.

 Being nervous is OK.
 The interviewers may also be nervous, especially about causing offence.
 During interview questions, address how having a stammer has helped your self-development, and maybe expanded your vocabulary, helped you become more creative, more empathetic, more resilient, write better or be an excellent listener.
 Or how it propelled you into learning public presentation skills.

-Don't be surprised if you're aren't asked further questions about your stammering at interview.
+Don't be surprised if you're not asked further questions about your stammering at interview.
 Under the Equality Act 2010, employers are not allowed to ask about a disability during the recruitment process.

-An interview is a two way process.
+An interview is a two-way process.
 Is this a company you’d like to work for?
 Are these people you’d like to work with?
-Are they an inclusive company who helps bring out the best in you and your stammer?
+Are they an inclusive company that will help bring out the best in you?

 Watch this webinar from the US-based National Stuttering Association on job interview skills for people who stammer.

 Ask for feedback.
-If this is given, thank them regardless of what they’ve said.
 Review what went well and what you think you could have done differently.
 Think about how you could make changes to your next application so you give yourself a better chance next time.